Diseases that can be Transmitted by Mosquitoes

 - West Nile Virus (WNV)

 West Nile virus is a disease transmitted to people, horses, and birds.
 It is the most commonly reported mosquito-transmitted disease in Minnesota.
 Most people infected with West Nile virus show no symptoms or flu-like symptoms, but some (primarily elderly) have more severe illness.
-West Nile virus was found in Minnesota in 2002 will remain a public health concern in the foreseeable future.
+West Nile virus was found in Minnesota in 2002 and will remain a public health concern in the foreseeable future.

 La Crosse encephalitis is a viral disease that is transmitted by the Tree Hole mosquito.
-It has been responsible for up to 13 cases of severe illness (primarily in children) each year in Minnesota.
+It has been responsible for an average of 4-5 cases each year in Minnesota, primarily involving severe illness in children.

 Equine Encephalitis (WEE)

 Western Equine Encephalitis is a disease transmitted to people, horses, and birds.
 It is caused by a virus that is transmitted by the same mosquito species that commonly transmits WNV in western Minnesota.
 During 1941, there was a large regional outbreak of Western equine encephalitis.
 There may have been as many as 791 cases in Minnesota that year with 90 deaths.
 In more recent years, Minnesota has had infrequent and smaller outbreaks of WEE (15 human cases in 1975, single cases in 1983 and 1999).

 Equine Encephalitis (EEE)

 Eastern equine encephalitis is a rare illness in humans, and only a few cases are reported in the United States each year.
 Many people infected with EEE virus show no symptoms but some (primarily children) have severe illness.
 Although cases have been reported in horses, no human cases have been identified in Minnesota.

 Louis Encephalitis (SLE)

 CDC; Cases of St. Louis encephalitis are usually the result of unpredictable and intermittent localized epidemics.
 SLE has not been reported in Minnesota since the 1970’s.
 Attention: Non-MDH link